-4. Using only the provided thermodynamic data (or question 2), derive the condition on the applied voltage between electrodes $\Delta E{applied}$ compared to a value $\Delta E{th}$ for the process to be thermodynamically favorable at 298 K, when all reactants and products are in their standard state.
+4. Using only the provided thermodynamic data (or question 2), derive the condition on the applied voltage between electrodes ( $\Delta E{applied}$ ) and compare it to the value for the process to be thermodynamically favorable at 298 K ( $\Delta E{th}$ ), when all reactants and products are in their standard state.
 Tick the right condition and give the numerical value with 3 decimal places.